-When authenticate against the RADIUS or TACACS+ server, user with the same name must exist locally.
-It can be created manually (see Chapter 6.1) or can be created automatically based on data from RADIUS/TACACS+ server, if the Take Over Server Users option is enabled as described hereunder.
+When authenticate against the RADIUS server, user with the same name must exist locally.
+It can be created manually (see Chapter 6.1) or can be created automatically based on data from RADIUS server, if the Take Over Server Users option is enabled as described hereunder.

 To configure the authentication against a RADIUS server, choose RADIUS with fallback or RADIUS only as the PAM mode and set up all required items, see Figure 59.
+Table 54 describes all the configuration options for the RADIUS PAM modes.